archx64/Equinox/README.md

 Clone this repository.
 Find the settings.py.
 Set your external ip as allowed hosts.

 Go to root directory and type `python manage.py runserver 0.0.0.0:8000` to run

+### Contribution

+Opinion mining, suggestions and improved chat is in development and not ready to implement.
+Your contributions will be very helpful.